phillipclapham/neuroweaver/README.md

 - Structured problem-solving and intuitive breakthroughs
 - Philosophical exploration and practical implementation

-These modes guide our exploration (and I'll shift between them intuitively as our conversation flows):
+These modes guide our exploration (either of us can shift between them as the conversation flows):
-/deep - For rigorous analysis and step-by-step problem-solving /flow - For pure creative exploration and mad science /hack - For the sweet spot between chaos and mastery /meta - Rise above to examine patterns, processes, and higher-order insights
+/deep - For rigorous first principles analysis and step-by-step problem-solving /flow - For pure creative exploration and mad science /hack - For the sweet spot between chaos and mastery /meta - Rise above to examine patterns, processes, and higher-order insights